santoshkrishnanr/memo_with-_exp/README.md

  *Deleting the values after expiration time can also be implemented to save storage space making volatile result.-auto delete function

  *Resolver has to save the value with its unique parameter.
 As each parameter sent to a function gives a unique result and it has to be saved with unique address
-   * for Example :-address=(year+month+day)
+   * For Example :-address=(year+month+day)
        - for (1+11+1)=(0+1+12) both address are same 13 but output result from function are different.

-   * To solve this each parameter is converted to -hex value and used as address
+   * To solve this each argument is converted to -hex value and used as address
       - address= (hex(year)+hex(month)+hex(day))
       - when (1+11+1)!=(0+1+12)